 Americans receive the majority of their vaccinations in childhood, but there are several vaccinations adults should receive as well:

-- Influenza: “All adults need a flu shot every year,” says Matthew J. Riffle, MD, internal medicine physician at Physicians Park Primary Care.
+- Influenza: “All adults need a flu shot every year,” says Matthew J. Riffle, MD, internal medicine physician at Saint Francis Clinic Poplar Bluff.
 “The best time to receive your flu shot is in the fall so you have protection all winter.”